 This article about what to bring when moving to the UK was updated by the Great British Mag content team on 5 September, 2019

-Moving to the UK to study is an exciting time, but it can also be overwhelming and scary.
+Moving to study and work in the UK is an exciting time, but it can also be overwhelming and scary.
 The last thing you want to be worrying about is what to pack, so we’ve put together a list of what you should bring with you – and what you should leave behind.

 The most important thing to bring when moving to the UK is the appropriate paperwork.
 If you do not have all your documents, you may be denied entry at the border.
 Keep your paperwork in your hand luggage so that you have access to it at all times.

 |Valid short-term visa vignette or UK entry clearance||✓||✓||✓||✓|

 |Your Biometric Residency Permit (BRP) decision letter, which sets out the leave granted and explains the BRP collection process in the UK||✓||✓||✓||✓|